lawrence-d-lee/housing-app/README.md

 This is a dash app which predicts house prices for several UK cities.
 Simply choose the city you are interested in from the dropdown menu, then select the features you'd like to have.
 Finally, click on the map to see the model's prediction for that location.

 To run the app, clone the repo to your desktop.
-To run the app using Docker (recommended)

-### Commands
+### Run the app using Docker (recommended)
 ```
 1. cd Housing-App
 2. docker build . -t dash_app